acapela/interview-task/Readme.md

 - the API should be as composable as possible (meaning it is possible to add 'new group' with minimal boilerplate)
 - ideally - the API should not be 'leaking' implementation details to parent components, etc as much as possible

-- (extreme nice-to-have): handling list scrolled all the way to the top/bottom If list is scrolled all the way to the top, first item is certainly not 'the most central' (as items below are).
+- (extreme nice-to-have): handling list scrolled all the way to the top/bottom.

+If list is scrolled all the way to the top, first item is certainly not 'the most central' (as items below are).
 Thus first item would never be 'the most visible'.
-What we can do is consider this, and adjust it so we somehow still highlight all the items at least for a short period at some point
+What we can do is to adjust it somehow so we still highlight every of the items at least for a short period at some point. (tip: we can modify what is considered 'center' of the screen when scroll is near the start/end)

 Thanks!
 Good luck!